D4vd

 American singer-songwriter (born 2005) From Wikipedia, the free encyclopedia

 David Anthony Burke (born March 28, 2005), known professionally as D4vd,[a] is an American singer-songwriter.
-Born in New York City and raised in Houston, Texas, Burke began composing music in 2021 for his Fortnite gameplay montages.
+Born in Queens, New York and raised in Houston, Texas, Burke began composing music in 2021 for his Fortnite gameplay montages.
 He first achieved commercial success with his 2022 singles "Romantic Homicide" and "Here with Me", both of which earned multiple platinum certifications.
 In 2023, he released the EPs Petals to Thorns and The Lost Petals; the former charted in six territories.
 In 2025, he released his debut studio album, Withered, which peaked at number 13 on the US Billboard 200.

 Born